isomerpages/moe-punggolgreenpri/_useful-information/For Others/School Canteen Advertisement.md

 <b>Note to successful applicants:</b>
 <br>•	Successful applicant and stall assistant(s)/ employee(s) operating the stall must attend and pass the Food Safety Course Level 1 conducted by SkillsFuture Singapore approved training providers.
 <br>•	Successful applicant is required to apply for a food stall license from Singapore Food Agency (SFA) to operate the stall.
-<br><br>Shortlisted applicants will be notified for an interview and will be required to provide food sampling for the School Canteen Selection Committee at the applicant’s own expense.
+<br><br><i>Shortlisted applicants will be notified for an interview and will be required to provide food sampling for the School Canteen Selection Committee at the applicant’s own expense.</i>